Connect 60+ Mind, Body & Soul

 Curtin University researchers interviewed and took measures from participants at the start and at the end of the program, collecting data for a study on the effects of Connect 60+ on participants' physical and functional ability, as well as social connectedness.

 Wellness is an active process through which people become aware of, and make choices toward, a more successful existence.

 It’s not uncommon for the media to equate wellness to physical activity.
 If we are interested in whole-person wellness outcomes, however, there is more to it.

-The International Council on Active Ageing names seven domains of our lives that contribute to wellness: physical, emotional, spiritual, intellectual, social, environmental and vocational.
+The ICAA names seven domains of our lives that contribute to wellness: physical, emotional, spiritual, intellectual, social, environmental and vocational.